Ogaga01/Ogaga01/README.md

 <h1 align="left"> Hi there👋, I'm Ogaga</h1>
 <h3 align="left">I am asoftware developer from Nigeria</h3>

-<p align="right">I am currently studying remotely at Microverse to become a Full Stack Web Developer.
+<p align="left">I am currently studying remotely at Microverse to become a Full Stack Web Developer.
 I have a passion for coding, desiagning, problem solving and learning new things. </p>

 ---